ISCHEMIC STROKE / PREVENTION

 PFO and cryptogenic stroke

-- the prevalence of PFO is about 25% in the general population and up to 46% in patients with CS
+- the prevalence of PFO is approx. 25% in the general population and up to 46% in patients with CS

-- PFO is occasionally associated with the following:
+- PFO is occasionally associated with the following conditions:

 - PFO-related stroke mechanisms: